evalAI2eval/evalAI2eval.github.io/index.md

 While we study up-to-date papers of benchmarks and new model evaluation techniques, students will prepare short, lightening-talk style presentations of papers.
-For these class sesssions each student will read and present a different paper and then we will discuss them as a group.
+For these class sesssions, several students each student will read and present different papers and we will discuss them as a group.

 ## Evaluation